ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_xwdttb/uz_xwdttb.rst

 So we split the second window in two parts (as can be seen in the next picture):

-- A: 0x2710 = 10.000 clock ticks => 100 microsec.
+- A: 0x2710 = 10,000 clock ticks => 100 microsec.
-- B: 0xFF00 = 65,280 clock ticks more than 650 micro secs to execute the handler function (enough time to resume execution or to save working state).
+- B: 0xFF00 = 65,280 clock ticks more than 650 microsec. to execute the handler function (enough time to resume execution or to save working state).

 .. _XWDTTB_SecondWindowTimingDiagram: